Skip to main content

 U.S. Bureau of Labor Statistics

-Graduates of UND's graduate applied statistics program play critical roles in many industries, including business, engineering and more.
+Graduates of UND's master's in Applied Statistics program play critical roles in many industries, including business, engineering and more.
 Experts are in demand in a range of jobs including:

 MATH 421.
 Statistical Theory I. 3 Credits.